raspberrypilearning/cd-intermediate-html-css-sushi/en/step_10.md

     }
 ```

-When you use **percentages** instead of `from` and `to`, you're able to set in between values as well as just start and end values.
-You can set as many in between values as you like using different percentages.
+When you use **percentage values** instead of `from` and `to`, you're able to set in between values as well as just start and end values.
+You can set as many in between values as you like using different percentage values from `0` all the way up to `100`.

-+ Try adding in more colours to the glowing sequence above, for example at `25%` and `75%`.

 + Change the value of `animation-iteration-count` to `infinite`.
-What do you think will happen?
+See if you can guess what will happen before you test it!

-+ You can also play with different values for `animation-duration` to speed up or slow down your animation.
++ Try out different values for `animation-duration` to speed up or slow down your animation.

 + One final trick!
 Add this animation code: